jz393/jz393.github.io/writing/wellness-in-modernity.md

 This is quite unsettling for the discipline-minded folks who like to throw effort into a problem and guarantee a specific result.
 But like most things in life, health isn’t so straightforward.
 There are simply actions you can take to increase the success rate.

 Also, it’s essential not to be caught up in day-to-day ebbs and flows.
 Doing so will just drain your precious energy and lead to burnout.
 Don’t fixate on the endless data; just have faith in yourself that if you put in your best work, things will trend in the right direction over time.
-The long term is what matters, after all.

 ### Ignorance is NOT bliss
 The “ignorance is bliss” saying is all too common, and might even be true a lot of the time.
 Digital media has exposed us to way too much information, probably beyond our ability to comprehend.
 But I don’t think it applies to something as precarious as health.